 What is GenCyber?

-California State University, San Bernardino (CSUSB), in partnership with the Girl Scouts of San Gorgonio Council (GSSGC), hosts an annual GenCyber summer camp for middle and high school girls from San Bernardino and Riverside Counties.
+California State University, San Bernardino (CSUSB), hosts an annual GenCyber summer camp for students from San Bernardino and Riverside Counties.
 The goals of the program are to increase interest in cybersecurity careers and diversity in the workforce of the Nation, help all students understand safe online behavior, and how to be a good digital citizen.
 GenCyber at CSUSB is a service-oriented outreach program, seeking to provide education and career opportunities for girls in the Inland Empire.

-During the week, the girls have the opportunity to learn about careers in cybersecurity from real-life cyber industry professionals from companies such as Facebook, Google, IBM, Bank of America, Red Hat, Northrop Grumman, and the Department of Homeland Security.
-Since 2015, over 1400 Girl Scouts have participated in GenCyber and over 300 students from CSUSB have contributed more than 4600 volunteer hours to help make GenCyber a success.
+During the week, students have the opportunity to learn about careers in cybersecurity from real-life cyber industry professionals from companies such as Facebook, Google, IBM, Bank of America, Red Hat, Northrop Grumman, and the Department of Homeland Security.

 GenCyber CSUSB 2023 Summer Camp